 - General inquiry: 780-471-1774

-Dog Control Bylaw 85-2006 is also available to review at Strathcona County RCMP & Enforcement Services, 911 Bison Way, Sherwood Park.
+The Responsible Dog Ownership Bylaw (37-2017) is also available for review at Strathcona County RCMP and Enforcement Services, 911 Bison Way, Sherwood Park.
 A copy of the bylaw can also be purchased at Enforcement Services for $.35 per page.

-[This is a summary of the main points in the dog control bylaw.
+Disclaimer: This webpage includes information relating to the Responsible Dog Ownership Bylaw.
 This information has no legal status and cannot be used as an official interpretation of the bylaw.
-Strathcona County accepts no responsibility for persons relying solely on this information.]
+Strathcona County accepts no responsibility for persons relying solely on this information.